-- 1. Irrigation and water power engineering by Dr. B.C.
+1. Irrigation and water power engineering by Dr. B.C.
 Punmia& Dr. Pande B.B.
 Lal; Laxmi Publications Pvt.
-Ltd., New Delhi. - 2.
-Irrigation Engineering and Hydraulic structures by S. K. Garg; Khanna Publishers, Delhi.
+Ltd., New Delhi.

+2. Irrigation Engineering and Hydraulic structures by S. K. Garg; Khanna Publishers, Delhi.

-- 1. Irrigation, Water Resources & Water Power Engineering by Dr. P.N.
-Modi; Standard Book House, New Delhi. - 2.
-Irrigation, water power and water resources Engineering by K R Arora, Standard Publishers, New Delhi - 3.
-Irrigation Engineering and Hydraulic Structures by S.R.
+1. Irrigation, Water Resources & Water Power Engineering by Dr. P.N.
+Modi; Standard Book House, New Delhi.

+2. Irrigation, water power and water resources Engineering by K R Arora, Standard Publishers, New Delhi

+3. Irrigation Engineering and Hydraulic Structures by S.R.
 SahasraBudhe; Katson Publishing House, Ludhiana

-FOUNDATION ENGINEERING

-III B.Tech - II Semester (Code : 18CE603)
+FOUNDATION ENGINEERING III B.Tech - II Semester (Code : 18CE603)

-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment •• 50 Semester End Exa mination (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Continuous Internal Assessment : 50 Semester End Exa mination (3 Hours) 50

-- 1. To enable the students to acquire proper knowledge about soil exploration and various principles of important field tests such as SPT, plate bearing test etc., acquire knowledge of various earth pressure theories and determination of resultant thrust acting on earth retaining walls - 2.
-To impart the students in depth knowledge about various types of slopes and methods for their stability analysis, analyzing the stress at any point below the ground surface due to self weight and externally applied load. - 3.
-To impart the students knowledge of types of shallow foundations and theories required for determination of bearing capacity of soils, principle of consolidation, to compute immediate and consolidation settlements of shallow foundations and determining bearing capacity of soils based on settlement criteria. - 4.
-To enable the students to imbibe the concepts of pile foundations and determine their Load carrying capacity based on suitability of soils, well foundations and analysis of forces acting on caissons, acquire knowledge of expansive soils
+CO1: To enable the students to acquire proper knowledge about soil exploration and various principles of important field tests such as SPT, plate bearing test etc

+CO2: To enable the students to acquire knowledge of various earth pressure theories and determination of resultant thrust acting on earth retaining walls

+CO3: To impart the students in depth knowledge about various types of slopes and methods for their stability analysis

+CO4: To impart the students in depth knowledge in analyzing the stress at any point below the ground surface due to self weight and externally applied load

+CO5: To impart the students knowledge of types of shallow foundations and theories required for determination of bearing capacity of soils

+CO6: To enable the students to understand the principle of consolidation, to compute immediate and consolidation settlements of shallow foundations and determining bearing capacity of soils based on settlement criteria

+CO7: To enable the students to imbibe the concepts of pile foundations and determine their load carrying capacity based on suitability of soils

+CO8: To impart the students knowledge of well foundations and analysis of forces acting on caissons, acquire knowledge of expansive soils

-- 1. Know various methods of soil exploration and field tests such as penetration tests, geophysical methods, various earth pressure theories applicable to analysis and design of earth retaining walls - 2.
-Understand different methods of slope stability analysis, determination of vertical stress at any point below ground surface. - 3.
-Know various types of shallow foundations and decide their location based on soil characteristics, determination of bearing capacity of soils based on shear criteria and settlement criteria, size of the foundation. - 4.
-Apply the principles of bearing capacity of piles and design them accordingly, analyze and design well foundations and under reamed pile foundations
+CLO1: The student should be able to know various methods of soil exploration and field tests such as penetration tests, geophysical methods

+CLO2: The student should be able to know various earth pressure theories applicable to analysis and design of earth retaining walls

+CLO3: The student should be able to know different methods of slope stability analysis

+CLO4: The student should be able to know the determination of vertical stress at any point below ground surface

+CLO5: The student must be able to understand various types of shallow foundations and decide their location based on soil characteristics, determination of bearing capacity of soils based on shear criteria

+CLO6: The student must be able to compute magnitude of foundation settlement and decide size of the foundation accordingly, determine bearing capacity based on settlement criteria using field test data

+CLO7: The students must be able to apply the principles of bearing capacity of piles and design them accordingly

+CLO8: The students must be able to analyse and design well foundations and under reamed pile foundations methods; Borehole logs; Site investigation report;

-1. Sub-Soil Investigation and Sampling
+1. Sub-Soil Investigation And Sampling

-Introduction; Methods of exploration; Methods of Boring; Soil Samples; Soil samplers and Sampling; Number and disposition of trial pits and borings; Depth of exploration; Ground water observations; Field tests vis-à-vis Laboratory tests; Plate load test; Penetrometer tests; Geophysical methods; Borehole logs; Site investigation report;
+Introduction; Methods of exploration; Methods of Boring; Soil Samples; Soil samplers and Sampling; Number and disposition of trial pits and borings; Depth of exploration; Ground water observations; Field tests vis-à-vis Laboratory tests; Plate load test; Penetrometer tests; Geophysical